 At the heart of economics is the study, science, and act of decision-making in the face of resource scarcity.
 The following fact pattern and data offer a challenging problem that will demand a decision requiring creativity, critical thought, hard calculations, and ultimately seemingly impossible trade-offs.
-After careful analysis, you must take a decision and defend it by using Unit 1 concepts.
-In defending your decision you are required to isolate 4 economic principles / concepts studied in Unit 1 (i.e., see list below for examples) that support your conclusion.
-Remember, M. Friedman advocated for the application of free market principles to the supply of education.
-Start by connecting the school closure data and 3 school profiles to the demand for education.
-How do you see the supply and demand for education being addressed in your decision?
+After careful analysis, you must take a decision and defend it by using UNIT 1 concepts & principles.

 VIDEO TUTORIAL → The Invisible Hand & the Common Good

-COMPONENT 1 → Make and state your decision (1 sentence in length).
+PART 1 → State your school closure decision (1 sentence in length).

-COMPONENT 3 → Pose a powerful question about one of the 4 economic principles / concepts raised in your decision and defence of a school closure.
+PART 4 → Pose a powerful follow-up question about one of the 4 concepts/principles used to support your decision.
 Your question should extend the reader's thinking beyond what is discussed in the scenario itself and/or captured in the data provided.
-What is missing from the information provided?
+For example, what is missing from the information provided?
 What else needs to be considered?
-(1 sentence in length)
+What spill-over effects or negative externalities must be considered.
+Etc. (1 sentence in length).

-COMPONENT 4 → Provide a sample answer to your question (4 sentences in length).
+PART 5 → Provide a sample answer to your question (8 sentences in length).